 On-time performance measures how reliable an RTA is in providing the service it promises to its passengers.
 Due to the measure development process, each RTA may have a slightly different definition of on-time performance.

 On-time performance for fixed route transit improved for some RTAs.
-For example, MVRTA went from an average of 67 percent on time performance for Q2 to 80 percent in Q3 and 87 percent by Q4.
-Overall, eight RTAs were able to meet the targets they set for on-time performance for the fiscal year.
+For example, MVRTA went from an average of 76 percent on-time performance in FY2020 to 90 percent on-time in FY2021.
+Overall, eight of the 12 RTAs with on-time performance targets met or exceeded their targets for the fiscal year.

-On average, RTAs reported an on-time performance rate for their paratransit service between 79 percent and 99 percent for FY20.
-Paratransit on-time performance followed similar trends as its fixed-service counterpart – for the most part, monthly on-time performance remained relatively consistent, with a slight average increase between Q2 and Q3.
-From Q1 to Q4, only NRTA suffered a severe drop in paratransit on-time performance, dropping from an average of 94 percent in Q1 to 33 percent in Q4.
-Nine RTAs met their paratransit service on time performance target.
+On average, RTAs reported an on-time performance rate for their paratransit service between 89 percent and 100 percent for FY2021.
+Paratransit on-time performance followed similar trends as its fixed-service counterpart – for the most part, monthly on-time performance remained relatively consistent, with a slight average increase since FY2020.
+Eleven of the 13 RTAs with on-time performance goals for paratransit met or exceeded their FY2021 target.